It is undoubtedly one of the most bizarre seasonal periods of recent times.

 But be warned, this is not for the faint of heart or faint of stomach: Recipe: Create your own mince pie the 17th century way… with ox tongue

-Dr Read added: “These are all examples of how Christmas was celebrated – or not – in the 17th century and I hope it gives people a little lift this festive season, because we certainly need it.”
+Dr Read added: “These are all example of how Christmas was celebrated – or not – in the 17th century and I hope it gives people a little lift this festive season, because we certainly need it.”